anastasiabouzdine/IS1220-project/README.md

 - [ ] review `toString()` functions
 - [ ] finish JavaDoc
 - [ ] verify disactivated users don't get involved in `Core` functions
-- [ ] rounding problems in Coretest
+- [x] rounding problems in Coretest --> because of bad dates handling (use of compareTo instead of before and after)
+- [x] problem with `MarkupProfit` Class

 #### Managers